 This guide is up to disclose the essence of hit & stand solutions in Blackjack.
 These are the basic moves in this casino game.
-In the article below, we will point out situations that are the best for hitting or standing in the game.
+In the article below, we will point out situations that are the best for hitting or standing in the game without the need to learn any card counting tactics.

 - ALSO READ: Blackjack Strategy & Card Counting Guide